 than incremental calculation in base R and ca. 100x slower than the

-default implementation of dpseg
+default implementation of dpseg.

 The implementation of the recursion @ref(eq:recurl), the scoring

-function @ref(eq:score) and the backtrace
+function @ref(eq:score) and the backtrace is

 straightforward: